krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 You need to ensure you have at least a /27 subnet and make sure there's at least 8 IP addresses available for the ELB to scale.

 ELBs can be configured as internet facing or internal only.

+You cannot directly assign an Elastic IP (EIP) to an AWS Elastic Load Balancer (ELB).
+Application Load Balancers (ALB) and Classic Load Balancers (CLB), use DNS names (via AWS Route 53) for routing traffic instead of EIPs.
+However You can use Elastic IPs with Network Load Balancers (NLB).

 Internet facing ELBs:
 - the ELB nodes will have public IPs